ptmcg/littletable/how_to_use_littletable.md

 `.gz`, `.tar.gz`, or `.xz` archive.
 If the archive contains multiple files, it will try to read the contained file that matches the name of the archive, after dropping the compression extension string - otherwise it will raise a `ValueError`.
+(For `.zip` files, an optional `zippath` argument can be used to select a specific CSV, TSV, or JSON file by its path into the zip archive.)

 Calling `csv_import` on the same `Table` multiple times with different CSV files accumulates all the data into a single table.